 5.5.3 Operationalising the fund: Dry-zone.

-The six priority Townships would be the focus for at least the first 12 months of the fund.
+The six priority Townships should be the focus for at least the first 12 months of the fund.
 We estimate that a “critical mass” would be reached once 30 CSOs were being supported.
 At this point the support would become something more than individual projects or organisations, and significant joint-action, joint-learning and viable civil society networks would be initiated.
 Networks will not be effective if imposed, or as one of our dry-zone informants stated “conscripted”.

-During the second year, the fund would extend its reach to cover the 14 Townships of the three Districts – Myingyan, Meikthila and Pakkoku.
+During the second year, the fund should extend its reach to cover the 14 Townships of the three Districts – Myingyan, Meikthila and Pakkoku.
 District-level engagement, especially across the regional boundaries, is aimed to support a more independent civil society contribution to the livelihood system by reducing dependency on Township or regional administrations.

 Generic programme and organizational capacities, and networking opportunities will be demanded by CSOs in the dry-zone.
 Supporting this will be a major role of the fund-facilitator.